 Once upon a time, the experts would have told you to withdraw your attention.
 Starve her for attention and eventually, they would say, she will give up.

-Attention is very closely related to love.
+Attention is the first act of love.
 The more attention we are given, the more we feel loved.
-Giving attention doesn’t mean giving into the material demands of child.
+Giving attention doesn’t mean giving into the material demands of a child.
 Two-year-olds like you to make eye contact while listening to them.
 They like to be cuddled.
-They also like you to talk with them at their level, and to join in their play.
+They also like you to talk with them at their level and to join in their play.

 Give your little girl quality attention each day before she starts playing up.
 Be specific about what you want from her, for example, “eat your food with your spoon.”
 Then tell her you will give her a cuddle or play with her if she does as you have asked.

 The idea is to break this cycle of rewarding her with negative attention and replace it with positive attention.
-Both of you will be fed emotionally by building a positive, loving relationship.
+Both of you will be fed emotionally by building a warm, loving relationship.